ksurjani/ksurjani/README.md

 # Hi there 👋, I'm Kamna Surjani

 ## 👩‍💼 About Me
-I'm a passionate **Business Analyst** with a Master's degree in Information Systems Management from W. P. Carey School of Business at Arizona State University.
-I have 5 years of experience in the field, specializing in data visualization, cloud technologies, and business process improvement.
+I'm an experienced analytics professional and Information Systems graduate with 6+ years leveraging SQL, Python, and Tableau to drive data insights.
+I have a proven track record in refining processes, forecasting trends, and delivering actionable insights for financial gains.

 ## 🔭 Work
-- Currently enhancing HR Processes at **[Arizona State University ]((https://eoss.asu.edu/)/)**
+- Currently enhancing AI processes at **[AlignShfit]((https://alignshift.com/)/)**

 ## 🌱 Learning
-- Currently delving into **Big Data Analytics**, **Business Intelligence**, **Cloud Deployment and Management**, and **AI in Business**
+- Currently delving into **Big Data Analytics**, **Machine Learning**, **AI Agents**, and **AI in Business**

 ## 💬 Ask Me About
 - **Data Visualization** with Tableau